Back-up beeper

 A back-up beeper, also known as back-up alarm or vehicle motion alarm, is a device intended to warn passers-by of a vehicle moving in reverse.
 Some models produce pure tone beeps at about 1000 Hz and 97-112 decibels.

 Matsusaburo Yamaguchi of Yamaguchi Electric Company, Japan, invented the back-up beeper which was first manufactured as model BA1 in 1963.

 In the U.S., the back-up beeper was first manufactured by Ed Peterson who sold the system to Boise engineering firm Morrison Knudsen in 1967.
-The company now markets the Bac-A-Larm and sells about one million of the backup alarms annually, more than other suppliers.
+As of 1999, the company marketed the Bac-A-Larm and sold about one million of the backup alarms annually, more than other suppliers.

 ISO 6165 describes "audible travel alarms", and ISO 9533 describes how to measure the performance of the alarms.

 Criticism

 Back-up beepers have been criticized by the public and in scientific literature.
 Beepers are at or near the top of lists of complaints to government road builders about road construction noise.
 There is published concern that due to desensitization and the cry wolf effect people tend to disregard ever-present alarm sounds, diminishing their effectiveness.
 The typical 1000 Hz pure tone beeps at 97-112 decibels exceed the long-term hearing loss threshold of 70 decibels.

 Brains do not adapt to the repetitive and persistent sound of back-up beepers, but have evolved to process natural sounds that dissipate.
 The sound is perceived as irritating or painful, which breaks concentration.

 In some countries, back-up warning systems using blasts of white noise have become more common.
 White noise is more audible than monotone beeping over background noise, and one can more easily ascertain the distance and direction of the sound.